-INCENTIVE TIER REQUIREMENTS CUSTOMER INCENTIVE Tier 2 Install air sealing and/or insulation, with the option of installing duct sealing and duct insulation measures with estimated total energy savings of at least 10% and less than 20%. \$1,000 cash rebate.
-1. Install air sealing, insulation, HVAC, DF and/or other eligible measures (a minimu of 2 measures) with estimated total ener savings of at least 20% and less than 25% \$3,000 cash rebate, not to exceed 50% of the total cost of the project, and 0% interest loan up to \$10,000.
-2. Install air sealing, insulation, HVAC, DHW and other eligible measures (a minimum of 2 measures) with estimated total energy savings of at least 25%. \$4,000 cash rebate, not to exceed 50% of the total cost of the project, and 0% interest loan up to \$10,000.
+INCENTIVE TIER REQUIREMENTS CUSTOMER INCENTIVE Tier 2 Install air sealing and/or insulation, with the option of installing duct sealing and duct insulation measures with estimated total energy savings of at least 10% and less than 20%. \$1,000 cash rebate, not to exceed 50% of the costs of the measures used to calculate TES.
+Tier 3 Level 1.
+Install air sealing, insulation, HVAC, DHW and/or other eligible measures (a minimum of 2 measures) with estimated total energy savings of at least 20% and less than 25%. \$3,000 cash rebate, not to exceed 50% of the costs of the measures used to calculate TES, and 0% interest loan up to \$10,000.
+Level 2.
+Install air sealing, insulation, HVAC, DHW and other eligible measures (a minimum of 2 measures) with estimated total energy savings of at least 25%. \$4,000 cash rebate, not to exceed 50% of the costs of the measures used to calculate TES, and 0% interest loan up to \$10,000.

-- 1. The Market Manager has been advised that NJ utilities will offer 0% interest loans to underwrite the non-rebated portion of the customer are cost for HPwES jobs in their service territories.
-NJCEP will offer 0% loans for HPwES work for any residential utility customers where a utility program is not in place. - 2.
-The Program will continue to honor Income Qualified offering for South Jersey Gas customers as per their requirement in their compliance filing. - 3.
+- 1. The Market Manager has been advised that NJ utilities will offer 0% interest loans to underwrite the non-rebated portion of the customer's cost for HPwES jobs in their service territories.
+NJCEP will offer 0% loans for HPwES work for any residential utility customers where a utility loan program is not in place. - 2.
+The Program will continue to process Income Qualifications for Utility customers as required by existing compliance filings. - 3.
 The Market Manager will coordinate with the Program Coordinator and the Office of Clean Energy to process and pay incentives from funds supplied by other sources as they may become available. - 4.
-Lighting, doors, and windows are not measures eligible for Program incentives.
+Appliances, lighting, doors, and windows are not measures eligible for Program incentives.

 Projects will continue to have expiration dates.
-Projects not completed and submitted to the program prior to their expiration will need to be resubmitted to the program and will be eligible for the incentive levels available at the time of resubmittal.
-A one-time extension of the expiration date is allowed.
-Complete applications will be processed based on program incentive levels available at the time of the submittal.
-Incomplete applications will be rejected and returned to the applicant.
+The contractor will need to re-submit projects to the program following the Auto Proceed process for projects not completed and submitted to the program prior to their expiration date, and will be eligible for the incentive levels available at the time of resubmittal.
 For projects that have been approved prior to January 1, 2011, incentive levels offered at that time of approval will be honored (\$3,000 cash incentive and 0% loan of \$10,000 if 25% TES is achieved) and the project will not be eligible for the 2011 incentive levels (\$4,000 if 25% TES is achieved or \$3,000 if 20% TES is achieved).